mayankjoshi95/C/README.md

 3.logical &&,||,! if both the operrator are non zero then TRUE (&&)I.E RETURN EITHER 1 OR 0 4.bitwise :&,|,^,~(binary one's complement ),>>(binary right shift operator ),<<(bianry left shift operator ) 5.assignment :-=,+=,-=,*=,!=

+FORMAT SPECIFIER :- IS A WAY TO TELLL TEH COMPILER WHAT TYPE OF DATA ISIN AVARIABLE DURINGTAKING INPUT DISPLAYINGG OUTPUT TO A USER
+%a.bf like %0.7f 7 is the decimal.also say 8.4 means for 8 caracter space print the number with 4 decimal point accuracy